lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 🌻 [Check detailed code here >>][5]

 The best performance we have above is 0.74 AUC and 0.65 Recall.
 If all the data is labeled, we can get 0.84 AUC and 0.85 Recall.
-In order to get closer to all-labeled-data performance, we can optimize model parameters or try more advanced algorithms. ð Would you like to share your ideas and experiments [here][7]?
+In order to get closer to all-labeled-data performance, we can optimize model parameters or try more advanced algorithms. ð Would you like to share your ideas and experiments [here][7]? 😉

-🌻 [Check all-labeled-data forecast here >>][5]
+🌻 [Check all-labeled-data forecast >>][5]

 #